Tall pipe risers are used in skyscrapers, mines, etc. There are two points that the piping stress engineer should consider:

-The most of widely used piping stress analysis software, including START-PROF, apply fluid weight as uniform load along the pipe.
+The most of widely used piping stress analysis software, including START-PROF, applies fluid weight as a uniform load along the pipe.
 This approach is correct for horizontal piping and short vertical pipes.
 But it is incorrect for tall risers and may lead to incorrect support loads and incorrect stress distribution along the vertical pipe length.

-In case of pipe supporting at the top, uniform load gives incorrect results too.
+In the case of pipe supporting at the top, uniform load gives incorrect results too.
 Application of fluid weight as uniform load leads to underestimation of axial stresses at the lower part of the pipe.

 - Fluid density should be zero

 - Add concentrated force q*L in the lower bend

 Pipe Longitudinal Stability